LuxuryRecovery

 Is it genuinely residential?

-24-hour clinical staffing — not just support staff overnight.
-Ask specifically who is on-site at 2am.
+24-hour clinical staffing, with clinicians on-site overnight.
+Ask specifically who is there at 2am.

 2. 02